top of page

 ・Setting the initial state of the light

-There are various possible methods, but here it is given by the entrance pupil position and the object side numerical aperture.
+There are various possible methods, but here we will show a method that uses the entrance pupil position and the object-side numerical aperture.

 By setting the object height y0 , the distance to the entrance pupil zp , and the object-side numerical aperture NAo, we can obtain the five light rays (ray1, ray2, ..., ray5) shown in the figure below.